 The scope of application includes all types of company reports and ranges from reports for specialist departments such as production, sales, etc. to top management reports and classic business reports.
 It is detached, whether it is a print version or a reporting dashboard solution - even the current medium such as the PC, the tablet or smartphone does not matter.

-As part of our reporting development for the CoPlanner software, we are guided by the basic rules of Prof. Dr. med.
+As part of our reporting development for the CoPlanner software, we try the principles of Prof. Dr. med.
 Rolf Hichert (www.ibcs.com).
 The rules of Prof. Dr. med.
 Hichert is an optimal support for the standardization and consolidation of information in reporting.
 Thanks to the IBCS® standards, annual reports are visually and content optimized.
-The rules of Prof. Hichert are part of intelligent controlling.
+The basic rules of Prof. Hichert are part of an intelligent controlling.

 Defining the target audience of the dashboard exactly